 The Foundation is a Charitable Incorporated Organisation (CIO) which was registered with the Charity Commission for England and Wales on 16 September 2016 with registered charity number 1169229.
 The Foundation is governed by its constitution dated 16 September 2016.

-The trustees who served during the Period were:
+The trustees who served during the year were:

-Professor F Verity (Appointed 16 September 2016) Doctor A Jenkins (Appointed 16 September 2016) Doctor S Jacob (Appointed 16 September 2016) Doctor J Tibenderana (Appointed 16 September 2016)
+Professor F Verity

+Doctor A Jenkins

+Doctor S Jacob

+Doctor J Tibenderana